tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 to forget deleting it.
 Using the reference after it has been deleted is equally forbidden by the type checker.
-And using a linear local reference in another thread is not possible either, while the operations on local references do not provide any means to send them to other threads.
+And using a linear local reference in another thread is not possible either, while the operations on IOL do not provide a way to fork threads or send linear local references to other threads.

 When there are exceptions involved, we complement the linear approach with a simpler form of dynamic scopes.
-We use a `javaCatch` primitive to define a scope.
+We use a `jcatch` primitive to define a scope.

 ``` haskell